hibbitts-design/grav-skeleton-course-hub/pages/10.syllabus/page.md

 1. What are the essentials of effective visual communication?

 ##### Course Assignments (tentative)
-Individual (46%)
+Individual (50%)
-* Weekly Reading Quizzes: 6%
+* Weekly Reading Quizzes: 5%
+* Reflective Log: 5%
+* Journey Map: 15%
-* Usability Inspection (including required peer reviews): 25%
+* Usability Inspection: 25%
-* Project Brief - Individual Component: 1%
-* User Research and Usability Testing - Individual Component: 7%
-* Design Mockups and Usability Testing - Individual Component: 7%

-Team (54%)
-* Project Brief - Team Component: 4%
+Group (25%)
-* User Research and Usability Testing - Team Component: 25%
+* User Research Report: 25%

+Team or Group (25%)
-* Design Mockups and Usability Testing - Team Component: 25%
+* Usability Tested Mockups: 25%

 Reading quizzes must be submitted no later than 10:00am class day - no exceptions.
 Late assignments will not be accepted without valid documentation (e.g. medical certificate).

 ##### Required Textbook
-Are you kidding me, in 2017?
+Are you kidding me, in 2018?
 All required readings will be available on-line.